jetpham/noisebell/README.md

 ENDPOINT_CONFIG_FILE=endpoints.json
 ```

-## How it works

-This project is the core of a system of services that all-together send and manage notifications about the noisebridge open status.

-In this service, we manage the monitoring of the noisebridge open status and notify configured endpoints when the status changes.

 ### GPIO and Physical Tech

 We interact directly over a [GPIO pin in a pull-up configuration][gpio-pullup] to read whether a circuit has been closed with a switch.
 This is an extremely simple circuit that will internally call a callback function when the state of the circuit changes.